Cast Care - Trauma

 - Do not rest your cast in one position against hard surfaces for longer than 30 minutes because pressure can occur and your skin may breakdown.

 - Raise your injured limb above the level of your heart as much as possible.
 This will help to reduce the swelling and pain in the first few days.
-Use pillow to prop you limb.
+Use pillows to prop your limb.
 Do not rest or prop your leg on your heel.
 This helps to prevent heel sores.
+If possible, try to keep your cast raise even while you sleep.

 - Wiggle your fingers and toes.
 Exercise increases your circulation.
 This will help reduce swelling and promote healing.
 It will not harm or change your fracture.